bgachara/bgachara.github.io/posts/databases.md

 ## Storage Model

 - A DBMS storage model specifies how it physically organizes tuples on disk and in memory.
+  - It can have different perfromance characteristics based on the target workload (OLTP vs OLAP).
+  - This also influences the design choices of the rest of the DBMS.

 ### N-ary storage model (NSM)

-- been assuming n-ary storage model aka "row-storage"
-- ideal for OLTP workloads where txns tend to access individual entities and insert-heavy workloads.
+- It is ideal for OLTP workloads where queries tend to access individual entities and execute write-heavy workloads.
   - use the tuple-at-a-time iterator processing model.
-- stores all the attributes for a single tuple contiguously in a single page.
+- The DBMS stores all the attributes for a single tuple contiguously in a single page, also known as a "row store".
-- fast inserts, updates and deletes
-- good for queries that need entire tuples
-- not good for scanning large portions of the table and/or a subset of the attributes.
-- terrible mrmory locality in access patterns.
-- not ideal for compression because of multiple value domains within a single page.
 - NSM db page size are typically some constant multiple of 4KB h/w page.
 - A disk oriented NSM system stores a tuple's fixed-length and variable-length attributes contiguously in a single slotted page.
 - The tuple's record id(page#, slot#) is how the DBMS uniquely identifies a physical tuple.
 - header + slot array.
+- Advantages
+  - fast inserts, updates and deletes.
+  - good for queries that need entire tuples(OLTP).
+  - Can use index-oriented physical storage for clustering.
+- Disadvantages
+  - not good for scanning large portions of the table and/or a subset of the attributes.
+  - terrible memory locality in access patterns.
+  - It is not ideal for compression because of multiple value domains within a single page.

 ### Decomposition storage model (DSM)

-- stores the values of a single attribute for all tuples contiguously in a page, also known as a column store.
+- The DBMS stores the values of a single attribute for all tuples contiguously in a page, also known as a column store.
-- ideal for OLAP workloads where read-only queries perform large scans over a subset of the table's attrbutes.
+- It is ideal for OLAP workloads where read-only queries perform large scans over a subset of the table's attrbutes.
+- DBMS is responsible for combining/splitting a tuple's attributes when reading/writing.
-- store attributes and meta-data in separate arrays of fixed-length values.
+- It stores attributes and meta-data in separate arrays of fixed-length values.
   - most systems identify unique physical tuples using offsets into these arrays
   - need to handle variable-length values.
-    - padding varibale lenght fields to ensure they are fixed-length is wasteful, especially for large attributes.
+    - padding variable length fields to ensure they are fixed-length is wasteful, especially for large attributes.
     - better approach is to use dictionary compression to convert repetitive variable-length data into fixed-lenght values(typically 32-bit integers)
-- maintain a separate file per attribute with a dedicated header area for metadata about entire column.
+- Maintain a separate file per attribute with a dedicated header area for metadata about entire column.
-- tuple identification
+- Tuple identification across pages, i.e in queries that access more than one column.
-  - fixed-length offsets, each value is the same length for an attribute.
+  - Fixed-length offsets, each value is the same length for an attribute.
-  - embedded tuple ids, value is stored with it tuple id in a column.
+  - Embedded tuple ids, value is stored with it tuple id in a column.
-- advantages:
+- Advantages:
-  - reduces amount wasted i/o because DBMS only reads data it needs.
+  - Reduces amount wasted i/o because DBMS only reads data it needs.
-  - better query processing and data compression because of increased locality and cached data reuse.
+  - Better query processing and data compression because of increased locality and cached data reuse.
-  - better data compression.
+  - Better data compression.
-- disadvantages:
+- Disadvantages:
-  - slow for point queries, inserts, updates and deletes because of tuple splitting/stitching.
+  - Slow for point queries, inserts, updates and deletes because of tuple splitting/stitching.
+- See: Cantor DBMS, DSM proposal, SybaseIQ, Vertica, MonetDB, Parquet/ORC.

 #### Observation

-  - OLAP queries almost never access a single column in a table by itself
-    - at some point during query execution, the DBMS must get other columns and stitch the original tuple back together.
+- OLAP queries almost never access a single column in a table by itself, at some point during query execution, the DBMS must get other columns and stitch the original tuple back together.
 - We still need to store data in a columnar format to get the storage + execution benefits.
 - We need columnar scheme that still stores attributes separately but keeps the data for each tuple physically close to each other.

 ### PAX storage model

 - Partition Attributes Across(PAX) is a hybrid storage model that vertically partitions attributes within a database page
   - Parquet and Orc
 - The goal is to get the benefit of faster processing on columnar storage while retaining the spatial locality benefits of row storage.
 - Horizontally partition row into groups.
 Then vertically partition their attributes into columns.
 - Global header contains directory with the offsets to the file's row groups
-    - this is stored in the footer if the file is immutable
+  - This is stored in the footer if the file is immutable(Parquet, Orc)
 - Each row group contains its own meta-data header about its contents.

 - Transaparent Huge Pages(THP)
   - instead of always allocating memory in 4KB pages, linux supports creating larger pages.